(Written in 2000)

 It was during Matthews' time at art college that he became interested in music from the point of view of the performer.
 There were a number of

-had assembled in the dining room at home, for the purpose of allowing inspection by prospective buyer.
+had assembled in the dining room at home, for the purpose of allowing inspection by prospective buyers.
 When one of the kits had been sold, Rodney

 asked if the other could remain in position for a while so that he could try his hand at what seemed like a short cut to the world of music.
 Not long

 after, some friends and he started to practice in earnest with a view to forming a band.
-Their rehearsal room, a pokey cobweb festooned den, was open
+Their rehearsal room - a poky cobweb-festooned den - was open

 to the elements at one window (a large hole produced by one of Matthews' inaccurate strokes in a game of cricket), allowing his pet doves to enter the